BerenMillidge/BerenMillidge.github.io/_posts/2026-05-31-Thermopylae.md

 “I hear you Greeks are honest men,
 So let me be the same.”

-“You must be very curious,
+"You came to count my armies,
-To risk your lives and more,
+Weigh the strength of my empire,
-So let me grant your wishes,
+So feast your eyes upon my might;
-Let me give you a full tour.”
+I grant your heart's desire."

 His host stood spread before them,
 Glittering in full array.
 He saw their courage waver,
-And laughed at their dismay.
+And smiled at their dismay.

 “Fifty thousand bowmen,
 And ninety thousand spears.